codewithbek/codewithbek/README.md

 ---

-## 🚀 About Me- 🎯 Passionate **Flutter Developer** with nearly 2 years of experience building high-performance mobile applications.
+## 🚀 About Me
+- 🎯 Passionate **Flutter Developer** with nearly 2 years of experience building high-performance mobile applications.
 - 🌱 Currently working on **Road24** and other exciting projects like **Q.Watt** and **Uzdigital+ TV App**.
 - 🔥 Specialized in **UI/UX, performance optimization, and state management** (GetX, BLoC).
 - 💬 Ask me about **Dart, Flutter**, and mobile app architecture.